cgsecurity/testdisk_documentation/running.rst

 Running TestDisk, PhotoRec under Linux
 **************************************

-You need to be root to run TestDisk.
+You need to be root to run TestDisk or PhotoRec, so they can access all your disks.

 .. code-block:: none